alts/karel/README.md

 ```

 The above map places Karel right on the 9 beepers.
-Note that there are 21 beepers in the upper right corner in one tile.
+Note that there are 21 beepers in the upper right corner in one tile, which the original format does not support.
 The mysterious `N` in Karel's header sets the number of beepers he starts with to unlimited, which is the most fun.

 ![vim](images/vim.png)